clalancette/pycdlib/docs/README.md

 iso.new(joliet=3)
 ```

 Create a new PyCdlib object, and then create a new ISO with that object.
 In order to make it have Joliet extensions, we pass the argument `joliet=3` to the `new` method.
-PyCdlib supports Joliet levels 1, 2, and 3, but 3 is by far the most common, so is recommended.
+PyCdlib supports Joliet levels 1, 2, and 3, but level 3 is by far the most common, so is recommended.

 ```
 foostr = 'foo\n'